wiztools/wiz-cliparse/README.md

     cmd [options] [arguments]

 Was primarily written after getting disillusioned by existing libraries like [commander.js](https://github.com/tj/commander.js/).
+This aims to be the cli parsing library that Node deserves.

 ## Install